ulasdilek/ulasdilek/README.md

-# CS junior at Bilkent University
+# CS senior at Bilkent University
 * I can print hello world on a terminal.
 That must be something
 * Coffee is my arch nemesis.
 But Java is my guilty pleasure
 * I call myself a programmer but I don't know C++ as well as you